 Navigation auf uzh.ch

-Machines are increasingly capable of performing tasks considered to require “intelligence” if performed by human beings.
-Recent developments in the field of Artificial Intelligence (AI) are fueled by novel data processing technologies, ever growing amounts of data, and increased computing power.
 AI systems come with great promises and opportunities, but they also raise concerns in many respects and they pose significant challenges to the application of today’s legal order.
 Accordingly, regulators around the globe are currently investigating if and how the law should be adapted to meet these challenges.
+As a first response, the EU adopted its "AI Act" in June 2024, which aims to regulate AI as a technology.
+So far, Switzerland has adopted more of a wait-and-see approach, focusing on the application and adaptation of existing laws.

-This course provides participants with an interdisciplinary view on AI by focusing on the capabilities of AI systems and the regulatory as well as technical responses in Switzerland and Europe.
+This course provides participants with an interdisciplinary view on AI by focusing on the capabilities of AI systems and the regulatory as well as technical responses in Switzerland and the EU.
 In doing so, it also highlights some of the fundamental differences in preventing undesired outcomes in law and computer science and challenges all participants to reflect on practical solutions for the future.

 On Tuesday, 18 February 2025 (2.00–3.45 pm, please visit theUZH course catalogue regarding room information), Prof. Abraham Bernstein, Ph.D., and Prof. Dr. Florent Thouvenin will give an introduction to the objectives of the course and its schedule.
 They will also highlight the most relevant opportunities and challenges associated with AI from a legal and a technical perspective.